charlotte-ruby/devise_omniauth_engine/README.md

 # devise_omniauth_engine

-# THIS IS STILL A WIP, SO IT IS NOT READY FOR PRIME TIME!
-USE AT YOUR OWN RISK!
-THIS WILL BE CONSIDERED STABLE WHEN MOVED TO VERSION 0.1.0
+# THIS WAS A PROOF OF CONCEPT AND HAS NOT BEEN UPDATED IN A LONG TIME.
+I WOULD RECOMMEND NOT USING IT FOR NEW PROJECTS.

 This is meant for blank Rails 3 apps as an automated setup for Devise & Omniauth.
 This engine will install devise and omniauth into your app and provide you with a callback controller that handles Twitter, Facebook, Google and Yahoo.
 When you run the generator it performs the following steps for you: